 If you are a new runner or a veteran who doesn't have any known issues, selecting a neutral shoe could be a strong option.
 Friedman adds that a history of arch pain or plantar fasciitis—which is associated with pain in the heel—are other issues that may instead require the support of a stability shoe.

 "There seems to be a common belief that feet always require added stability and support", says Friedman.
 "While this is true for some, I believe it is the exception and not the rule.
 Most people, including those that are considered to have a mild or moderate flat foot, may not require additional arch support.
 On the contrary, given an opportunity, the foot musculature may strengthen in a neutral shoe more so than in a stability shoe".

 In fact, additional studies have found that shoes that have more cushion don't prevent running injuries caused by the impact of feet pounding on pavement.
 Additionally, shoes that are more stiff have actually been associated with a higher risk of injury.

 "Having worked in a running speciality store for three years, I can personally attest to the large number of people that are in the wrong type of shoe", says Kopf.
 "Knowing whether you need a neutral-cushion or stability shoe is half the battle!"

 Don't miss The Best Nike Running Shoes for High Arches!

 What Features Should You Look for in a Neutral Running Shoe?

-As you’re considering different features — including whether you want your neutral shoe to have more cushion or not — the most important thing to prioritize is comfort.
+As you're considering different features—including whether you want your neutral shoe to have more cushion or not—the most important thing to prioritise is comfort.

-If you aren’t purchasing your shoes in store, it may be a good idea to order a few pairs online and test them out on a few runs.
-The bottom line is this: “Don’t overthink it: If it is comfortable, go with it,” says Johnson.
+If you aren't purchasing your shoes in a shop, it may be a good idea to order a few pairs online and test them out on a few runs.
+The bottom line is this: "Don't overthink it: if it is comfortable, go with it", says Johnson.